Filter pairs and natural extensions of logics: Final remarks

-Finally, by \cite[Thm 3.9]{AMP}, the association of the canonical filter pair $\FilPa(l)$ to a logic $l$ can be extended to a functor, exhibiting the category of logics and translations as a full co-reflexive subcategory of the category of all filter pairs, endowed with a natural notion of morphism.
-In general, the category of filter pairs seems to be a convenient setting for the long-term project laid out in \cite{MaPi1}, \cite{MaPi2}, of establishing local-global principles in logic, setting up a representation theory of logics and giving applications in remote algebraization.
+The present article laid technical groundwork for this, and we intend to follow up with concrete applications (some of which were hinted at in Section \ref{SectionFilterPairs}) and further steps in the long-term project laid out in \cite{MaPi1}, \cite{MaPi2}, of establishing local-global principles in logic, setting up a representation theory of logics and giving applications in remote algebraization.